Accenture intends to acquire Octo Technology at 22.50 euros/share

-Accenture (ACN.N) intends to acquire a 47.7 percent stake in French service consultancy firm Octo Technology (ALOCT.PA), the company said in a statement on Thursday.
+(Reuters) - Accenture (ACN.N) intends to acquire a 47.7 percent stake in French service consultancy firm Octo Technology ALOCT.PA, the company said in a statement on Thursday.

 Accenture plans to buy the stake at 22.50 euros per share, a premium of 43.8 percent on Octo's Wednesday closing price.
 Once completed, the consultancy and outsourcing company plans to file a voluntary cash tender offer for the acquisition of the remaining Octo shares.